 3. Table Base Style

 When it comes to choosing a table base for your heavy stone top, the style of the base is also quite important.
-Vintage style table bases have an advantage over the more contemporary units because they feature not only a cast iron bottom, but also a cast iron column.
+Vintage style table bases have an advantage over the more contemporary table bases because vintage styles feature not only a cast iron bottom, but also a cast iron column.
 There are two reasons to recommend a base with a cast iron column, the first being that they are generally heavier than a contemporary base of equivalent size.
 The second is that with very heavy table tops, it is also possible to cause flexing in the steel column of some table bases.
 With such a large amount of weight balanced on a single column and bolt in the center of a table, it can begin to feel "spongy".
 For more information about why cast iron is great for table bases, please see our article, A Brief Introduction to Cast Iron.

 4. The Number of Columns